Sarah Lewis, PharmD

 Types of anesthesia that may be used

-Your surgeon will perform a hernia repair using a nerve block or general anesthesia.
+Your surgeon will perform a hernia repair using either regional anesthesia or general anesthesia.

-- General anesthesia is a combination of intravenous (IV) medications and gases that put you in a special type of sleep.
+General anesthesia is a combination of intravenous (IV) medications and gases that put you in a special type of sleep.
 During general anesthesia, you are unaware of the procedure and will not feel any pain.
-In some cases, you may also receive a peripheral nerve block infusion in addition to general anesthesia.
-This type of anesthesia involves an injection or a continuous drip of a liquid anesthetic, which flows through a tiny tube inserted near your surgical site to control pain during and after surgery.
+You may also receive a peripheral nerve block infusion in addition to general anesthesia.
+This type of anesthesia involves an injection or a continuous drip of a liquid anesthetic.
+The anesthetic flows through a tiny tube inserted near your surgical site to control pain during and after surgery.

-- A nerve block is also known as regional anesthesia, an epidural, or spinal anesthesia.
-For regional anesthesia, your anesthesiologist or certified registered nurse anesthetist (CRNA) injects an anesthetic medication around certain nerves in the spine so you do not feel anything below the waist.
-You will be awake, but kept as comfortable as possible during this procedure.
+Regional anesthesia is also known as a nerve block, an epidural, or spinal anesthesia.
+Regional anesthesia involves injecting an anesthetic around certain nerves in the spine so you do not feel anything below the waist.
+You will likely have sedation with regional anesthesia to keep you relaxed and comfortable.